taitruong/mr-t.org/_posts/2018-09-29-apartment-reviews-in-levanto-and-alghero-italy.md

 These were the good things.
 But as my pregnant girlfriend said: the worst sleep at a place she ever had been.
 Maria, our host, leases two apartments: one on the ground floor and another one on the upper, 2nd floor.
 The other (or bad) things you need to know are:

 - WiFi is reachable basically only in the staircase.
-Probably because the its signal is sent from Maria's apartment on the top 2rd floor.
+Probably because its signal is sent from Maria's apartment on the top 2rd floor.
 The solution is pretty simple: buy a WiFi repeater like on Amazon!
 - A poorly ventilated apartment compared to outside - where there was often wind from the sea.
 Opening windows didn't really help and is not advisable because of the mosquitos.
 - The mattress was in our opinion too soft, we couldn't get a good sleep most of the time.
 You need to be quiet cautious getting out of it without waking up your partner lying next to you.
 - Very old kitchen equipment.
 The blunt knifes made cutting vegetables, bread and other stuff a pain.
 One pan curled and not flat.
 Same goes to one plastic cutting board: old, badly worn, and curled.
 - The walls are thin where you could hear the streets and neighbors.
 - Last but not least the tightest shower - even for small people like me.
-There are no shelves for your daily shower experience.
+It this that small that there are no shelves.
 You can't knee down without touching any wall.
 The anti-slip mat is dangerous - I almost slipped away.

 We booked the apartment end of August, 12 days, until September 2018.
 In total we paid 1360 Euro, including service fee ... well, Booking.com doesn't tell you that.
 But it ranges something between 20 and 35%.